-Despite these challenges, however, Modi's popularity looks no worse for wear as he rings in his third year in office on Friday.
+Despite the challenges he's faced in his first three years as prime minister, Narendra Modi's popularity looks no worse for the wear.
 A reported 61 percent of Indians approve of the government's performance, according to a recent poll widely cited in the country's press.
 To be sure, the figure represents a three-point drop from the previous year.
-Nevertheless, considering India's stubbornly low job creation rates — and the furor that erupted when Modi launched a sweeping demonetization campaign — a three percent loss isn't bad.
-So what's behind the prime minster's enduring appeal?
+Nevertheless, considering India's stubbornly low job creation rates -- and the furor that erupted when Modi launched a sweeping demonetization campaign -- a three percent loss isn't bad.
+So what's behind the prime minster's enduring appeal?...